Leverege/deprecated-microchip-avr-iot/README.md

 This repo is deprecated and will no longer be maintained.
 Please visit Microchip's AVR and PIC git resources for up-to-date information: https://github.com/microchip-pic-avr-solutions

+Information below is for archival purposes only, and may be removed at any point.

+---

 <p align="center">
     <a href="https://www.microchip.com/">
         <img src="https://storage.googleapis.com/avr-iot-media/microchip_round_logo.png" alt="Microchip logo" width=72 height=72 />